 The vibrant restoration stunned most viewers.
 I know it did me.
 I could hardly believe the difference in the chapel between my youthful and subsequent visits.

-Christ Giving the Keys to St. Peter is widely regarded as one of the most beautiful frescos in the Sistine Chapel.
-It's part of the New Testament narrative cycle (the Old Testament is on the south wall).
+Perugino’s Christ Giving the Keys to St. Peter is widely regarded as one of the most beautiful frescos in the Sistine Chapel.
+It’s part of the New Testament narrative cycle.
 Extremely large in scale, the painting is considered the perfect exemplar of Renaissance painting.

 The painting shows the moment when Christ, standing in the center dressed in purple and blue, hands the keys of heaven to a kneeling St. Peter.
 This act symbolizes the direct link between Christ and all subsequent popes, lest you forget.